jlentz17/rick-and-morty-app/README.md

 ## User Story

-User Story:
-AS A Rick and Morty fan
+AS A Rick and Morty fan<br>
-I WANT to randomly generate a character with a picture and a quote and include a sound button SO THAT I can create a gallery of favorite character pictures and quotes.
+I WANT to randomly generate a character with a picture and a quote and include a sound button <br>
+SO THAT I can create a gallery of favorite character pictures and quotes.<br>

 ## Acceptance Criteria

-GIVEN I am searching for Rick and Morty info
+GIVEN I am searching for Rick and Morty info<br>
-WHEN I press the Search button
+WHEN I press the Search button<br>
-THEN I am presented with a random character card with name, origin, species, and a picture and asked to save or next WHEN I press the save button
+THEN I am presented with a random character card with name, origin, species, and a picture and asked to save or next<br>
+WHEN I press the save button<br>
-THEN the character card is saved into local storage for the Gallery WHEN I press the cancel button
+THEN the character card is saved into local storage for the Gallery<br>
+WHEN I press the cancel button<br>
-THEN it exits the modal
+THEN it exits the modal<br>
-WHEN I press the Gallery button
+WHEN I press the Gallery button<br>
-Then the gallery of stored character cards is shown with the cards side by side
+Then the gallery of stored character cards is shown with the cards side by side<br>

 ## Built With